-OFFICE HOURS: Office Hours are MW period 2-5 or by appointment
+OFFICE HOURS: Office Hours available by appointment

-INTERNSHIP DATES: JANUARY 6 - APRIL 22, 2020
+INTERNSHIP DATES: January 11 - April 23, 2021

-COURSE DESCRIPTION: The internship course is a practical, professional experience in a healthcare, fitness/ wellness, or research setting, in which interns earn a grade of S (Satisfactory) or U (Unsatisfactory).
+COURSE DESCRIPTION: The internship course is a practical, professional experience in a healthcare, fitness/ wellness, or research setting.
 The internship experience is meant to be a time of service and innovation to the supervising site as well as a significant learning opportunity for the intern.
 Only through a practical experience such as this can the efficient application of knowledge, ideas, and skills in a realistic work setting occur.
 With this, both the intern and the organization should benefit immeasurably.
 The major objectives for the internship experience should enable the intern to: